Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction

 \section{Introduction}

 Histological Whole Slide Image (WSI) classification plays a crucial role in computational pathology by automating disease diagnosis and subtyping.
 For high-resolution WSI analysis, Multiple Instance Learning (MIL) has become the dominant method.
 These methods treat each WSI as a ``Bag'' sample, and aggregate numerous patches within it as instances for thorough decision-making.
-Nevertheless, most existing methods~\cite{lin2023interventional,li2023task, xiang2022exploring, li2021dual} only focused on processing image data to conduct WSI classification, neglecting critical pathological insights, particularly the expert textual annotations that accompany these slides.
+Nevertheless, most existing methods~\cite{lin2023interventional,li2023task, xiang2022exploring, li2021dual} focused on processing image data to conduct WSI classification, potentially not emphasizing critical pathological insights, particularly the expert textual annotations that accompany these slides.

 Recently, Vision-Language Models (VLMs)~\cite{radford2021learning, jia2021scaling, yao2021filip} underscored the significance of integrating multimodal information for developing robust encoders.
 Zhang et al.~\cite{zhang2023text} exploited disease-grade text labels and extracted text insights using pre-trained language models.
 Qu et al.~\cite{qu2023rise} utilized GPT-4 in a question-and-answer mode to obtain language prior knowledge at both instance and bag levels for VLM training.
 However, the challenge lies in the uniqueness and variability of content in each WSI.
 Existing methods developed their models with coarse-grained descriptions (\emph{i.e.}, simplistic Category-Level text labels~\cite{zhang2023text} or descriptive Category-Level text labels constructed by GPT-4~\cite{qu2023rise}), as shown in ~\cref{fig_main_problem}.
-They may missed crucial fine-grained pathological details, including differentiation level, vascular invasion, etc., which tends to reduce model performance and limit its generalization.
+They may have omitted crucial fine-grained pathological details, including differentiation level, vascular invasion, etc., which results in reduced model performance and limited generalization.